SovereignCloudStack/standards/Informational/openstack/adoption-costs.md

 scale linearly if multiple SSDs need to be installed.
 Due to the scale of variation, no man-hour estimation will be done here for the hardware part.

-Estimated cost: 1 man-hour (just for the flavors)
+Estimated cost: 60 man-minutes (just for the flavors)

 ## Summary

-In summary, a time of 4 man-hours up to multiple days can be estimated depending on the size of the deployment and the usage of tools for automating this process.
+In summary, a time of 240 man-minutes up to multiple days can be estimated depending on the size of the deployment and the usage of tools for automating this process.
 Multiple adoptions can decrease the time required on subsequent runs.